fleetster22/fleetster22/README.md

 - Hacking
 - Ultrarunning
-- My 3 doggos, cat, betta fish, 4 goats, 20 chickens, 1 turkey  #hobbyfarmlife
+- Our small family farm eats up most of my free time.
+We have chickens, turkeys, and goats presently.
+Hoping to have our field ready for a cow next spring.
 - Travel

-I am a software developer with a passion for lifelong learning and helping people.
+I am a software developer, primarily Java, as well as a website developer.
+I am attending WGU pursuing a Bachelors degree in Software Development.

 I'm looking to collaborate wth others who also want to learn, grow and improve their coding knowledge and skills.
+One day I hope to be a mentor to girls interested in coding.

+My wife and I would love to become foster parents very soon.
 <br />
 <br />